The Link Between LEMS and Cancer

 PARANEOPLASTIC SYNDROMES OF THE

-In up to 80% of patients with paraneoplastic syndromes of the nervous system,
+Diagram showing activity of paraneoplastic syndromes of the nervous system, starting from LEMS patient’s lung

 3 categories of paraneoplastic syndromes of the nervous system